BelledonneCommunications/linphone-web-plugin/README.md

 ### Windows
 You have to add python, openssl and WiX in the PATH environment variable.
+Make sure you are building with Visual Studio 2010 (using the prep2010.cmd or prep2010debug.cmd scripts) and that you are using the configuration you used during the CMake configuration.
+So if you prepared the build with prep2010.cmd, compile with the Release configuration in Visual Studio.
+If you prepared the build with prep2010debug.cmd, compile with the Debug configuration in Visual Studio.

 ### Mac OS X
 Don't use XCode directly it doesn't use corrects environment and target